Skip to main content

 This page covers a focused service.
 For the broader editorial practice area, see Owner Disputes in Tennessee.

-This engagement covers formation and the initial federal exemption application.
-Ongoing nonprofit compliance — annual filings, employment matters, and program-specific regulatory work — is generally referred to outside counsel where it falls outside the day-to-day practice.
+This engagement is formation and the initial federal exemption application.
+Ongoing nonprofit compliance — annual filings, employment matters, program-specific regulatory work — falls outside the day-to-day practice, and I refer that to counsel who do it regularly rather than pretend it is in my lane.
+Saying that plainly is part of how I work.

 How to start